Contents

 1. Determine whether your company is a Money Services Business

-In general, a money transmitter is a “person that provides money transmission services,” which includes accepting currency, funds, or any value that substitutes for currency from one person and transmitting it to another person or location by any means.
+In general, a money transmitter is a “person who provides money transmission services,” which includes accepting currency, funds, or any value that substitutes for currency from one person and transmitting it to another person or location by any means.

-Additionally, the FinCEN 2019 guidance emphasized that MSB qualification depends on the nature of the activities performed, not on the business’s formal status.
+Additionally, the FinCEN 2019 guidance emphasized that MSB status depends on the nature of the activities performed, not on the business’s formal status.
 For example, peer-to-peer exchanges or decentralized applications may fall under MSB regulations based on their operations.

 In 2024, FinCEN proposed enhanced requirements for MSBs to adopt effective, risk-based AML/CFT compliance programs.
 These programs must: